dmolin/flightSimPanels/README.markdown

 #### Note for MS Windows users ####

-Sorry dudes, Windows is a nice toy for playing games and stuffs, but it's not a tool for Web Developers; If you are on a Windows machine, you'll have to use "Cygwin" (good luck with that) or do youserlf a favor and buy a Mac or install Linux..
+This code has been developed on a Mac and should work without any issues also on Linux.
+It's not been tested on a Windows machine, albeit Node.js and Git are available on that platform too, so it should be theoretically possible to build and run the server on that platform (maybe with a little bit of tweaking).

 ### Architecture ###